 Math

-To satisfy graduation requirements, each student must earn four credits of Math and attempt a new math each year: Algebra 1, Geometry, Algebra 2 and one more math above Algebra 1
+To satisfy graduation requirements, each student must earn four credits of math and be enrolled in a math for at least three years of high school: Algebra 1, Geometry, Algebra 2 and one additional math.

 IMPORTANT THINGS TO REMEMBER ABOUT SELECTING A MATH COURSE: